JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 From the list of match+action rules below, select the rules to include in s3's flow table to implement this forwarding behavior.
 Assume that if a packet arrives and finds no ddmatch rule, it is dropped.

 ![4.4.5.jpg](./chapter4photo/4.4.5.jpg)

+- Input port: 1; Dest: 67.56/16         Action: forward(3)
+- ```Input port: 2; Dest: 67.56/16         Action: forward(3)```
+- Input port: 1; Dest: 67.56/16         Action: forward(2)
+- Input port:1 ; Dest: 137.220/16      Action: forward(3)
+- Input port: 3; Dest: 128.119/16     Action: forward(1)
+- ```Input port: 3; Dest: 137.220/16     Action: forward(2)```
+- Input port: 2; Dest: 128.119/16     Action: forward(1)
+- Input port:1 ; Dest: 137.220/16      Action: forward(2)

+# 4.4-7 GENERALIZED FORWARDING.

+What is meant by generalized forwarding (as opposed to destination-based forwarding) in a router or switch?

+- ```Any of several actions (including drop (block), forward to a given interface, or duplicate-and-forward) can be made based on the contents of one or more packet header fields.```
+- None of the other answers is a correct definition of generalized forwarding.
+- The decision about which output port to forward a packet to can be made based on the link-type of the outgoing port (e.g., Ethernet versus WiFi).
+- In addition to performing forwarding, the device can generalize its services, also performing hop-by-hop reliable data transfer and per-hop congestion control.

 # 4.5-1 WHAT'S A "MIDDLEBOX"?